What is XHTML? (click any heading below to return here)

 Checkpoint (answer then click)

-You have just read about markup standards for XHTML.
+You have just read about markup standards for HTML5.
 Name four of them.
 Click the check point to confirm your answers.

 markup content not appearance